software-architecture-guild/katas-2025/README.md

 2. **Candidates** submit their architecture solutions, which are stored in the Architecture Exam Database.

-3. The **Suggestions Generator (Microservice)** retrieves the architecture submission from the Architecture Exam Database.
+3. The **Suggestions Generator (Microservice)** retrieves the architecture submission from the Architecture Exam Historical Database.
    - It sends the submission, along with grading criteria prompts and prompt configurations (retrieved from the Solution 3 Database), to the LLM (Large Language Model).
    - The LLM processes the input and returns grading suggestions.